 Weather Conditions and Average Temperature at Pangong Lake

-The weather conditions at Pangong lake vary according to season.
-The best weather conditions are during summer months i.e March to May.
+The weather conditions at Pangong Lake vary according to the season.
+The best weather conditions are during the summer months i.e. March to May.

-During summer months, the temperature at Pangong Tso varies between 8°C and 30°C. In winter months, temperature can drop as low as -14°C. During monsoons, the weather conditions of Pangong lake remain slightly humid.
+During the summer months, the temperature at Pangong Tso varies between 8°C and 30°C. In the winter months, temperatures can drop to as low as -14°C. During monsoons, the weather conditions of Pangong Lake remain slightly humid.

-Pangong Lake can only be reached after a five – six-hour drive from Leh.
-It needs to be mentioned here that each year both route 1 & 2 are constructed all over again for safe travel by the Border Road Organization.
-This is because, once the snow starts to melt and Shyok River is in its full strength, this road can’t be accessed.
+Pangong Lake can only be reached after a 5-6 hour drive from Leh.
+It needs to be mentioned here, that each year, both routes 1 & 2 are constructed all over again for safe travel by the Border Road Organization.
+This is because once the snow starts to melt and Shyok River is at its full strength, this road can’t be accessed.

-Note: Route no. 2 can be accessed only in the early season when snow from mountains haven’t started to melt and Shyok River is not in its best appearances.
-This whole stretch has various water crossing (some nasty ones), loose rocks, sharp stones, big rocks under water crossings or standing water or sometimes even Shyok river itself on the road.
-However its worth your time and has some of the best landscape sitings in the complete Leh journey.
-Previously, this route uses to be challenging due to sharp stones and big boulders.
-This however, is a thing of the past.
+Note: Route no. 2 can be accessed only in the early season when snow from the mountains hasn’t started to melt and Shyok River is not in its best appearance.
+This whole stretch has various water crossings (some nasty ones), loose rocks, sharp stones, big rocks underwater crossings or standing water or sometimes even Shyok River itself on the road.
+However, it’s worth your time and has some of the best landscape sightings in the complete Leh journey.
+Previously, this route used to be challenging due to sharp stones and big boulders.
+This, however, is a thing of the past.
 It is now 85% road and 15% uneven terrain.
 Make sure your driver is familiar with this route.

 Leh to Pangong Lake Distance

-The approximate distance between Leh and Pangong lake is about 154 kilometers.
+The approximate distance between Leh and Pangong is about 154 kilometres.
 It takes 4 to 5 hours to reach Pangong Lake from Leh.
-Try starting early from Leh to be able to spend ample time in and around Pangong lake.
+Try starting early from Leh to be able to spend ample time in and around Pangong Lake.
 The entire journey from Leh to Pangong Tso is splendid.
-It will be a good option to stay overnight at Pangong lake and witness the beauty.
+It will be a good option to stay overnight at Pangong Lake and witness the beauty.

 Inner Line Permit for Visiting Pangong Lake

-Visit Pangong lake between early May to September if harsh winters are not your cup of tea.
-Even during May, the temperature goes down to -9 or -10 degree.
+Visit Pangong Lake between early May to September, if harsh winters are not your cup of tea.
+Even during May, the temperature goes down to -10°C.

-One should avoid visiting between November to February as Pangong lake is completely frozen and it can be enjoyed only when snow has melted.
-The locals told us that during this time the Indian Military Patrolling Vehicles can travel over the lake till the border.
-The Multi Shades of the lake start appearing from mid-April when snow starts to melt and by April end and early May it regains its beauty.
+One should avoid visiting between November to February, as Pangong Lake is completely frozen and it can be enjoyed only when the snow has melted.
+Locals told us that during this time, the Indian Military Patrolling Vehicles can travel over the lake to the border.
+The multi-shades of the lake start appearing in mid-April, when the snow starts to melt.
+By April end and early May, it regains its beauty.

 Accommodation Options Near Pangong Lake

-Pangong is at a very remote location and thus the choice for accommodation is limited.
-Staying options include Chadar tents, cottages, guest houses, and camp sites.
+Pangong is at a very remote location and thus, the choice of accommodation is limited.
+Staying options include Chadar tents, cottages, guest houses, and campsites.
 If you wish to spend your time near Pangong Tso, tents and cottages will prove comfortable.
 Try to opt for cottages with attached washrooms.

-Spangmik, the nearest village from Pangong Lake has various small cottages and tent accommodation options available.
+Spangmik, the nearest village to Pangong Lake has various small cottages and tent accommodation options available.
 You can also opt for camps.
 These camps have a sleeping capacity of 2-4 individuals per camp and have toilets attached to them.
-The ones that overlook the lake can be little expensive than the ones that don’t offer the exact view of Pangong lake.
+The ones that overlook the lake are generally more expensive than the ones that don’t offer the exact view of Pangong Lake.

-The journey to Pangong lake is lovely.
+The journey to Pangong Lake is lovely.
 No matter what route you take to reach this lake, do not return in a single day.
 Stay a night or two in the tents or cottages and witness the life around you.
-Watch the lake change colors when the sun sets and enjoy a warm tea on its shores.
+Watch the lake change colours when the sun sets and enjoy a warm tea on its shores.
 When the sun rises again, feel the warmth of sunlight and the rays making the lake appear heavenly.
-Talk to the helpers and cooks and find about their lives and don’t forget to wave a goodbye to them when you leave.
+Talk to the helpers and cooks and find out about their lives, and don’t forget to wave goodbye to them when you leave.

-The food options easily available to travelers near Pangong lake are –
+The food options easily available to travellers near Pangong Tso are –

 - Aloo Paratha